ssc-spc-cloud-nuage/eslz-template/init/README.md

-# ESLZ (Enterprise Scale Landing Zone) project blueprint
+# ESLZ (Enterprise Scale Landing Zone) init blueprint

 ## Description

-This blueprint will deploy the project specific resources needed to support the Client Project.
+This blueprint will deploy the resources needed to support other blueprint part of the ESLZ.

-The following resources will be deployed by this blueprint:
+The following resources will be deployed:

-1. Project resource group
-2. Azure Active Directory group members for the project
-3. NSG (Network Security Group) for MAZ, PAZ, OZ and RZ
-4. Project storage account
+1. Project storage Resource Group
-5. Demo linux management VM
+3. Storage account that will contain subsequent terraform state files
+4. Custom backend.tfvars files in both LZ and project folders

 ## Deployment